• Skip to primary navigation

 Gluten-Free Version

 After transitioning to a low-carb and gluten-free diet, I created a gluten-free version using coconut flour.
-While certainly nontraditional, it's very good.
-Watch the video below to see how I make these pannenkoeken.
+While certainly nontraditional, it's delicious!
 Here's the detailed recipe for this version.

 Ingredients